 The demon butler has never deemed his master as someone who enjoys post-coital cuddling.
 How wrong he is (not that he minds).

 Ciel's body is warm and soft and slick against his own.
 The boy rests his head against the butler's lithely muscled chest, his blue-black hair a ticklish halo around his sleeping face.

-The young master's tiny arms are wrapped possessively around his butler's body, like a child with a favorite toy or security blanket, and Sebastian has a feeling he'll complain of numbness in the morning (his hands are under the butler's broad back), but he cannot find himself enough to care in this perfect, sleepy moment.
+The young master's thin arms are wrapped possessively around his butler's body, like a child with a favorite toy or security blanket, and Sebastian has a feeling he'll complain of numbness in the morning (his hands are under the butler's broad back), but he cannot find himself enough to care in this perfect, sleepy moment.

 "Seb...astian.." the sleeping boy murmurs, yawning cutely, and the butler leans his head back against one of his hands, the other petting the boy's back, like he would do to a napping cat.
-Ciel, and all of his mannerisms, are just too cute.
+Ciel, and all of his mannerisms, are just too adorable.